Tara-Cloud/aws-cdk-tutorial/README.md

 # Deploy a Serverless Web Application using the Amazon Cloud Development Kit (AWS CDK)

+>***Author's Note:***
+>The intended audience for this tutorial is developers, cloud architects, and DevOps professionals who already have a basic understanding of cloud computing and have an existing AWS account.
+This tutorial also assumes a basic understanding of object oriented programming.

+>I envision that this tutorial could be part one of a larger series where learners could eventually build out a full scale web application following the example architecture presented in the *CDK Project Structure* section of this document.

 The AWS Cloud Development Kit (AWS CDK) is a framework used to define cloud infrastructure as code.
 With the AWS CDK we can use our favorite object-oriented programming languages to build reliable, scalable, and secure applications in the AWS cloud without manually deploying infrastructure.

 ***In this tutorial we will learn:***